floralindberg/Object-oriented-programming-IV1350/README.md

+# Retail Store Domain Model & Observer Pattern Implementation

-# Seminar 3
+### Seminar 3 - Retail Store Domain Model

-Implementation based on a domain model of a retail store.
-Task was to create the implementation and tests for them.
+- Designed a domain model for a retail store system.

-#Seminar 4
-Create exceptions to be able to handle alternative flows and create exceptions to indicate that the databse cannot be used.
+- Implemented key entities: products, customers, and sales.
+- Developed unit tests to validate the behavior of the system.

+### Seminar 4 - Exception Handling and Observer Pattern

+- Implemented custom exceptions to handle database errors and alternative flows.
-Using the Observer pattern to implement a new functionality, namely to show the sum of the costs for all sales made since the program started.
+- Applied the Observer pattern to calculate and display the cumulative sum of all sales made during the program’s runtime.